PyGreSQL/PyGreSQL/docs/contents/pg/db_types.rst

     objects of the running connections.

-    Also note that the typecasting for all of the basic types happens already in the C extension module.
-The typecast functions that can be set with the above methods are only called for the types that are not already supported by the C extension module.
+    Also note that the typecasting for all of the basic types happens already in the C low-level extension module.
+The typecast functions that can be set with the above methods are only called for the types that are not already supported by the C extension.